-You will maintain a laboratory notebook during this course as you did in PHY 170/180/310.
-Your laboratory notebook will serve as the foundation on which your research papers and presentation are built.
-Your laboratory notebook must be available for review at all times to substantiate any of the claims that you make in your research papers or presentation.
+You will maintain a laboratory notebook during this course as you did in PHY 170 and 180.
+Your laboratory notebook will serve as the foundation on which your formal reports and presentations are built.
+I am operating under the assumption that you know how to document an experiment in a laboratory notebook from previous course work.
+If you are not confident in your skills in this area, please discuss the matter with me as soon as possible.